Hermit-Tools/Thumbnail-Maker/CONTRIBUTING.md

 Updated something | 🔼 | 🔼Updated downloadImage()
 Minor changes | 🦠 | 🦠Minor changes `List the changes in description` Created a new file | ➕ | ➕Created file service-worker.js

+## Coding conventions
+Start reading our code and you'll get the hang of it.
+We optimize for readability:

+- We indent using four spaces
+- We ALWAYS put spaces after list items and method parameters ([1, 2, 3], not [1,2,3]), around operators (x += 1, not x+=1), and around hash arrows.
+- This is open source software.
+Consider the people who will read your code, and make it look nice for them.
+It's sort of like driving a car: Perhaps you love doing donuts when you're alone, but with passengers the goal is to make the ride as smooth as possible.